galaxyxone/openlinks/development/devdocumentation.md

 - Sign up for Auth0

-- Create Auth0 App to point to our react Front-End
+- Create Auth0 Application to point to our React Front-End.
+You do that using the Auth0 Interface.

+  1. Click the button that says "new applicaiton".
+  2. Choose single-page app for your configuration
+  3. Within the application uri section, Set the Login URI to (x...........) and set the "Allowed Callback URL" too (x.........).

 - Configure .env values to match your Auth0 Account